shimaore/ccnq3/doc/Provisioning.md

       }

-* To apply the changes:
+* To apply the changes: run the `reload sofia` FreeSwitch command.

-  Logout of Futon, login to the portal, open the host record and select "reload sofia", submit, re-open the host record ("No FreeSwitch changes" should be selected) and re-submit.

 * You'll also need an endpoint to identify the client-sbc with the carrier-side proxy.